randyhelzerman/ng/doc/ng.md

 1. For each non-terminal which figures in the productions, there is a state.

-2. In addition, there is a distinguished state called T (for "termination") which does not not figure in the productions.
+2. In addition, there is a distinguished termination state which does not not figure in the productions.
+Don't need an explicit name for this; can be implicit

 3. For each production of the form:
     A -> "a" B